Curriculum

 Cross-listed with MBIOL 6300

-Spring 2023 Schedule
+Spring 2025 Schedule

 2.0 Credit Hours, Second Half Semester

-T & TH 3:00PM-5:00PM, Various Rooms
+T & TH, 3:00PM-5:00PM, Various Rooms

-Instructors: Clement Chow, Tim Formosa, Rich Dorsky
+Instructors: Clement Chow & Rich Dorsky

-BC Students should register for Section 001, Class 9689
+BC Students should register for Section 001, Class 8228

 MBIOL 6300 - Guided Proposal Preparation